-Coursework Format Due da & mark Coursework 1: Fundamental theory Individually submitted Due da Wed 71 Answers to be submitted to a set of open-ended questions on theoretical topics.
-Anonymously marked [10/60] Coursework 2: Bridge Design Individual report Due da Wed 2 Students will design a discrete bridge structure using the tools developed in the course, choosing from a list of possible scenarios.
-Anonymously marked [20/60] Coursework 3: Roof Design Individual report + video presentation Due d Wed 2 Students will design a more innovative roof structure using the tools developed in the course; they will decide on the structural system of the roof and choose from a list of possible venues.
-Anonymously marked [30/60]
+Coursework Format Due da & marl Coursework 1: (CW1) Fundamental theory Individually submitted Due da 4pm W Answers to be submitted to a set of open-ended questions on theoretical topics.
+Anonymously marked (on Mo [10/60] Coursework 2: (CW2) Bridge Design Individual report Due da 4pm V Students will design a discrete bridge structure using the tools developed in the course, choosing from a list of possible scenarios.
+Anonymously marked (on Mo [20/60] Coursework 3: (CW3) Roof Design Individual report + video presentation Due da 4pm W Students will design a more innovative roof structure using the tools developed in the course; they will decide on the structural system of the roof and choose from a list of possible venues.
+Anonymously marked (on Mo [30/60]